DSniper/PDF_Players/README.md

-Being Maven Project all Dependencies are taken Care .Just import the project proide proper input path of the file .
+Being Maven Project all Dependencies are taken Care of.
+Just import the project and provide the proper input path of the file.
 You will get the JSON Response where you Ran the Code.